-The app’s surging popularity has also been a bit of a downside.
+Snapchat’s surging popularity has also been a bit of a downside.
 Many schools, colleges, and workplaces block Snapchat to make sure students and employees concentrate on work.
 Entire countries like China, Iran, and parts of the Middle East restrict access.
-The only way to get around this filter is by installing a VPN.
+The only way to get around this filter is by installing a VPN for Snapchat.

 If you’re short on time and can’t get to all the details in this article, here’s a summary of our recommended VPNs:

-- CyberGhost Beginner friendly that is easy to set up and to use.
+- CyberGhost Beginner-friendly VPN that is easy to set up and to use.
 Reliable privacy and security.